 We are here to offer our support as required and outline here the government initiatives to help businesses through this difficult time.

-We are adhering to government guidance on social distancing and working from home where we can do so effectively until the 2nd of December.
+We are adhering to government guidance on social distancing and working from home where we can do so reasonably.
 We have the technology necessary to do this and to allow us to continue to support our clients.

 However, as we recognise that there are occasions when it is not possible for us to work effectively from home, we will be keeping our offices open during our usual business hours although the main reception at the Trinity Enterprise Centre will be closed.